SWE-UniStuttgart/Qlunc/readme.md

 **Please downolad the latest (V0.91) release.**

-### Create am environment and install dependencies
+### Create an environment and install dependencies

-1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite if we want to work in a different environment.
+1) Having [Anaconda](https://docs.anaconda.com) installed is a prerequisite if we want to work in a different environment than `base`.
 Then, based on the requirements added to the ``environment.yaml`` file on the repository, where are included the name and the tools/packages we want to install, we build the new environment.

 2) In the Anacond Prompt type: